Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: The primitive model

-where $E(R_j, R_k)$ is the collection efficiency, which takes into account the effect that a smaller droplet would be swept aside by the stream flow around the larger droplet or bounce on the surface (Davis 1972; Hall 1980; Jonas 1972; Rogers and Yau 1989) . $K(R_j, R_k)$ is defined by $K(R_j, R_k):=C(R_j, R_k)| \bm v_j - \bm v_k|$ and it is called the coalescence kernel, which will later appear in the stochastic coalescence equation.
+where $E(R_j, R_k)$ is the collection efficiency, which takes into account the effect that a smaller droplet would be swept aside by the stream flow around the larger droplet or bounce on the surface \citep[][Chap.~14]{Davis1972,Hall1980,Jonas1972,Pruppacher}. $K(R_j, R_k)$ in \eqref{prob} is defined by $K(R_j, R_k):=C(R_j, R_k)| \mathbf v_j - \mathbf v_k|$ and it is called the coalescence kernel, which will later appear in the stochastic coalescence equation.

+Here, let us estimate the typical size of the well-mixed volume $\Delta V$ by a dimensional analysis.
+We can consider that the droplets inside the clouds are being mixed by the turbulence.
+Let $\epsilon$ be the energy dissipation rate of the cloud turbulence, $t$ be the typical time scale of the evolution of the droplet size distribution, and $l$ be the typical length scale of the well-mixed volume $\Delta V$.
+Comparing the dimensions of these three variables, we get $l=\epsilon^{1/2}t^{3/2}$.
+Typical value of $\epsilon$ is $10^{-3}~\mathrm{m^2~s^{-3}} \sim 10^{-1}~\mathrm{m^2~s^{-3}}$ \citep{Siebert}, and $t$ is $100~\mathrm{s}$ (which will be justified in Fig.~\ref{fig.golovin}).
+Hence, $l$ ranges from $30~\mathrm{m}$ to $300~\mathrm{m}$ depending on the intensity of the turbulence, and we can say that the well-mixed assumption can be justified if $\Delta V$ is smaller than $l^3$.

-The cloud microphysical process of the principle model has been defined.
-We will turn to determine the cloud dynamics process of the principle model.
+The cloud microphysical process of the primitive model has been defined.
+We will turn to define the cloud dynamical process of the primitive model.